 One of the most romantic things a Londoner can do in the city is stroll hand-in-hand along the Thames with their partner.
 While the whole river is captivatingly beautiful, the most picturesque stretch can be found between the Palace of Westminster and Tower Bridge.

 Grab a putter, take a ball and head out to one of London’s many great late-night crazy golf courses.
-There is Swingers and Junkyard Golf in East London, Rocks Lane in West London and World of Golf in South London, while Plonk Golf courses are scattered through all three areas.
+You have Swingers and Junkyard Golf in East London, Rocks Lane in West London and World of Golf in South London, while Plonk Golf courses are scattered through all three areas.

-Sports bars are great because they provide for drinkers and non-drinkers alike.
+Sports bars are great because they are entertaining for drinkers and non-drinkers alike.
 Number One Bar in London Bridge has table tennis, table football and lots of pool tables, as well as a lively dance floor in the club downstairs.
 Plus, it’s open until 6am on weekends, 3am midweek.

 Fancy being trapped in a room for fun?
 No, we’re not talking about a lock-in down the pub.
 Escape rooms are interactive games where players are locked in a room, usually for an hour, and have to hunt for clues and solve puzzles to escape.
 Discover the best escape rooms in London.